google/googletest/docs/advanced.md

 of any shared resource, or, if they do modify the state, they must restore the state to its original value before passing control to the next test.

+Note that `SetUpTestSuite()` may be called multiple times for a test fixture class that has derived classes, so you should not expect code in the function body to be run only once.
+Also, derived classes still have access to shared resources defined as static members, so careful consideration is needed when managing shared resources to avoid memory leaks.

 Here's an example of per-test-suite set-up and tear-down:

 ```c++